leonlombard/rails_playbook/README.md

 - `Full` provides the ability for a plugin to provide rails functionality to the main application.
 Features such as routes, controllers, models will be as if it is part of the main applicaiton.
 - `Mountable` provides the same as the full option.
 However, it operates in it's own namespace so that it does not affect the main application.

+# Migrations

+Migrations are first required to be installed before running them in the main application.
+This is due to them be located in the engines instead of the main application.

+Install only one engine's migrations:

+`bin/rails <engine_name>:install:migrations`

+Install multiple engine's migrations:

+`bin/rails railstie:install:migrations`

+Once the migrations have been installed they can be run as usual in the main application:

+`bin/rails db:migrate`

 ### Example Engines